 I’ve been happy to see a lot of good press about the #BUDSC15 conference that took place on Bucknell campus, Nov.
 6-8, 2015.
 As one of the co-organizers of the event, I hoped that the conference would generate conversations about best practices for teaching and supporting students’ digital scholarship–conversations that actually involved those students working on collaborative digital projects.
 The conference was unique in that faculty and library staff presented their work in panels alongside student presentations, which did a lot to level out hierarchies that exist in most conferences.

-The Digital Library Federation is featuring a post by one of the student presenters at #BUDSC15, Ian Morse of Lafayette College.
-The post is impressive and encouraging, as it shows that many of our students are willing to initiate their own research projects, and that they appreciate forums such as #BUDSC15 in which they receive feedback about and support for their work.
+The Digital Library Federation featured a post by one of the student presenters at #BUDSC15, Ian Morse of Lafayette College.
+The post was impressive and encouraging, as it shows that many of undergraduate students are willing to initiate their own research projects, and that they appreciate forums such as #BUDSC15 in which they receive feedback about and support for their work.

 The Willam Dean Howells Society published abstracts of papers presented at the 2015 American Literature Association Annual Conference in their biannual newsletter, The Howellsian.
 The newsletter includes an abstract of my paper, “A Woman’s ‘Brand’ of Success in Howells’s The Rise of Silas Lapham,” which I gave on the Radical Howells panel.

 I co-wrote a piece for the Bucknell Library and IT newsletter, The NextPage, on the research projects that took place in L&IT over the summer.
 Click here for the full text.

 In a recent newsletter, the good people at SMU highlighted the ways I continue to use the digital collections I developed as a Ph.D. candidate.
 Most recently, I used these collections in a discussion in an art history class, “The West Images the Rest.”
 SMU has such a rich archive of rare materials, and I’m all for their mission to make these freely available and more accessible to the public.